MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/prepare-environment-adrms.md

 ### Step 2: Start planning for migration

 See the migration guidance: [Migrating from AD RMS to Azure Information Protection](../plan-design/migrate-from-ad-rms-to-azure-rms.md).

+## You have an Office 365 E3 subscription that was purchased before or during February 2018

+Starting July 1, 2018, the Azure Rights Management service is activated for you unless your tenant is opted out from the automatic service update.
+The opt-out can be manual, and an administrator runs `Set-IRMConfiguration -AutomaticServiceUpdateEnabled $false`.
+Or the opt-out can be automatic because Microsoft knows from support tickets that you are running Active Directory Rights Management Services (AD RMS).

+If the Azure Rights Management service is activated and you are also using AD RMS, this combination isn't compatible.
+Some computers might automatically start using the Azure Rights Management service and also connect to your AD RMS cluster.
+This scenario isn't supported and has unreliable results, so if your tenant was activated when you are using AD RMS, it's important that you deactivate the Azure Rights Management service as soon as possible.

+When you are ready to move computers from AD RMS to the Azure Rights Management service, you can start the migration process.
+One of the steps in the migration is to activate the service again, but you do this step after you have exported configuration information from AD RMS to the Azure Rights Management service.
+This order ensures that documents and emails that were protected by AD RMS can still be opened.

+Your first step is to deactivate the Azure Rights Management service.

+### Step 1: Deactivate Azure Rights Management
+Use one of the following procedures to deactivate [!INCLUDE[aad_rightsmanagement_1](../includes/aad_rightsmanagement_1_md.md)].

+> [!TIP]
+> You can also use the Windows PowerShell cmdlet, [Disable-Aadrm](http://msdn.microsoft.com/library/windowsazure/dn629422.aspx), to deactivate [!INCLUDE[aad_rightsmanagement_2](../includes/aad_rightsmanagement_2_md.md)].

+#### To deactivate Rights Management from the Office 365 admin center

+1. Go to the [Rights Management page](https://account.activedirectory.windowsazure.com/RmsOnline/Manage.aspx) for Office 365 administrators.

+    If you are prompted to sign in, use an account that is a global administrator for Office 365.

+2. On the **rights management** page, click **deactivate**.

+3. When you see the prompt **Do you want to deactivate Rights Management?** click **deactivate**.

+You should now see **Rights Management is not activated** and the option to activate.

+#### To deactivate Rights Management from the Azure portal

+1. If you haven't already done so, open a new browser window and [sign in to the Azure portal](configure-policy.md#signing-in-to-the-azure-portal).
+Then navigate to the **Azure Information Protection** blade.

+    For example, on the hub menu, click **All services** and start typing **Information** in the Filter box.
+Select **Azure Information Protection**.

+    If you haven't accessed the Azure Information Protection blade before, see the one-time [additional steps](configure-policy.md#to-access-the-azure-information-protection-blade-for-the-first-time) to add this blade to the portal.

+2. Select **Protection activation** from the menu options.

+3. On the **Azure Information Protection - Protection activation** blade, select **Deactivate**.
+Select **Yes** to confirm your choice.

+The information bar displays **Deactivation finished successfully** and **Deactivate** is now replaced with **Activate**.

+### Step 2: Start planning for migration

+See the migration guidance: [Migrating from AD RMS to Azure Information Protection](../plan-design/migrate-from-ad-rms-to-azure-rms.md).

 ## You see an option to activate protection when you configure Azure Information Protection